 To see how the parser behaves with increasing amounts of errors, n = 1%, 2%, 5%, 10% and 20% of all words were randomly misspelled.
 To reduce the influence of chance, 10 different misspelled files were created for each error level.
 Using these, we calculated the mean for the degradation, the accuracy and so forth.
+To simplify the evaluation, a freeware program called AUTOEVAL (Bigert et al., 2003a) was used for input and output handling and data processing.
 The variance between different files was low.
-To simplify the evaluation, a freeware program called AUTOEVAL [8] was used for input and output handling and data processing.

-The degradation estimates for a particular file were obtained by calculating $acr{0n}$ , that is, by comparing how many of the parses in the 0 file that corresponded to the parses in the n file.
-From $acr{0n}$ we calculated the upper and lower bounds as well as estimates on the degradation and accuracy, as seen in Section 2.
+The degradation estimates for a particular file were obtained by calculating acr{0n} , that is, by comparing how many of the parses in the 0 file that corresponded to the parses in the n file.
+From acr{0n} we calculated the upper and lower bounds as well as estimates on the degradation and accuracy, as seen in the summary in Table 2.

-The results for the five parsers are presented in Tables 2 through 6, which also present the accuracy acr on error-free text.
+The results for the five parsers are presented in Tables 3 through 7, which also present the accuracy acr on error-free text.
 The first column reports on the amount of errors in the text.
 The second is the amount of parse output that differs between the rows of the 0 file and the n file.
-This value is $1 - acr{0n}$ .
+This value is $1 - acr{0n}$.
 The third column presents the degradation of the parser.
-The first value is the lower bound $degr_n^{lwr}$ and the second is the upper bound $degr_n^{upr}$ .
-The figure in parentheses is the estimated degradation $degr_n^{est}$ .
-The fourth column contains the estimations on the accuracy: lower bound $acr{mn}^{lwr}$ , upper bound $acr{mn}^{upr}$ and estimated value $acr{mn}^{est}$ .
+The first value is the lower bound $degr{nlower}$ and the second is the upper bound $degr{nupper}$.
+The figure in parentheses is the estimated degradation $degr{nestim}$.
+The fourth column contains the estimations on the accuracy: lower bound $acr{mnlower}$, upper bound $acr{mnupper}$ and estimated value $acr{mnestim}$.